paulalesius/systemd-lock-handler/README.rst

 systemd-lock-handler
 ====================

-Logind (part of systemd) can be configured to emit events on in response to the lid being closed, sleeping, the power button being pressed, etc.
+``logind`` (part of systemd) emits events when the system is lock or goes into sleep.

 These events though, are simple D-Bus events, and don't actually run anything.
-You need some form of wrapper to listen to these events, and run you screen lockers, etc.

-That's where this app comes in.
-This simple app translates the interface
+There are no facilities to easily _run_ anything on these events either (e.g.: a screen locker).

+This application fills this gap.

-presented: it handles the ``lock`` and ``sleep`` events, and starts the ``lock.target`` ``sleep.target`` systemd targets respectively.
+When the system is either locked, or about to go into sleep, this service will start the ``lock.target`` ``sleep.target`` systemd targets respectively.

+You can then have any of your own services (including screen lockers and other one-shot commands) run when this event is activated.

 Note that systemd already has a ``sleep.target``, however, that's a system-level target, and your user-level units can't rely on it.
 The one